 How is this website funded?

-As you’ll see, pharma’ may have helped me get this site going by giving me some extra hours for it, but they have not influenced the content.
-Go ahead, test me (here’s the Treatment page, for example; it would show up there, if anywhere?)
+So Pharma’ may have helped me get this site going by leaving me some extra hours for it, but they have not influenced the content.
+Go ahead, test me (here’s the Treatment page, for example; it would show up there, if anywhere?).

 That was the short answer?
 Well, as you probably know, pharmaceutical company money is all over the mental health business, so you should suspect it might be here somehow.
 If you want the details of how I’ve tried to avoid being corrupted by their $, then read the long answer below.
 Thanks for your interest.
-[Note that I have not revised the time frame in the text below; this was my disclaimer when I was taking pharmaceutical money.
-I am not now, not since about 3/2009.]
+[Note that I have not revised the time frame in the text below; this was my disclaimer when I was taking pharmaceutical money, through 2008.
+None since then, over 10 years now…]

 Teaching patients and families about bipolar disorder has been criticized as “disease mongering”.
 In other words, the entire story about “Depression Plus” on this site (about bipolar variations that don’t have “mania” or look like the “bipolar” you may know) could be a big advertisement funded, indirectly, by the drug companies whose medications are used to treat the symptoms of Depression Plus.”
 Keep that in mind.
 I replied to an article about this problem thus: Confessions of a Disease Monger.